-That being said, here are 10 easy ways to live more eco-friendly in 2019!
+That being said, here are 10 easy ways to live more eco-friendly!

 Ohhh recycling.
 I don’t know if I can stay on top of that.
 You stay on top of taking out the trash, right?
 All you have to do is place your paper, metal, cardboard and plastic items into a separate container.
 These items usually are not smelly so you can hold on to them a little longer than your regular trash.
 If your city doesn’t offer curbside recycling, just create a reminder and drop it off every so often.
 I treasure small trips like these to listen to an audiobook and have some “me time” in the car.

 2. Use reusable shopping bags instead of plastic

 Reusable shopping bags are super cute.
 That’s the #1 reason to use them, right? ?
 Plus, they never rip when you need them most, unlike those plastic grocery bags!
 You will want to store your reusable bags in your car or in a place where you will always remember to take them with you.
 If you forget about them until you reach the check-out, you can just tell the associate you don’t need plastic and you’ll bag it when you get to the car.

 Compostable waste is huge and it’s easy to start composting.
 If you have a garden, it will save you money and help your plants in the process.
 If you don’t have a green thumb, you can compost inside your home, check out these great tips!